 Replace old paint with non-VOC paints.

 Air out your home at least once per week.
-Open all windows in the early morning, when outside air is the freshest, for several hours.
+Open all windows in the early morning for several hours, when the outside air is the freshest.

 Use Essential Oils For Home Fragrance